Dhaman Kumar Karanam

-Dhaman Kumar Karanam (Note: కరణం ధమ్మన్ కుమార్; also transliterated as Karnam Dhaman Kumar) MSFS is an Indian prelate of the Catholic Church who has served as Bishop of Nalgonda since 2024.
+Dhaman Kumar Karanam MSFS is an Indian prelate of the Catholic Church who has served as Bishop of Nalgonda since 2024.

 Biography

 Pope Francis appointed Karanam as Bishop of Nalgonda in 2024.

 Abuse allegations

 On April 24, 2025, the Roman Catholic Diocese of Münster in Germany announced that allegations of sexual abuse had been made against the Bishop of Nalgonda.
 These relate to the years 2005 to 2007.
 The Münster diocesan official informed the public prosecutor's office in Münster and Dicastery for the Doctrine of the Faith, and the Archbishop of Hyderabad, Cardinal Anthony Poola, as the responsible Metropolitan.
 Dhaman Kumar Karanam has also been banned from exercising priestly duties in the Diocese of Münster until further notice.